Plans Change

 At the end of March 2016, we took possession of our downsized home.

-We had a week between closings, so we painted and cleaned and had new carpet installed.
+We had a week between closings, so we painted, cleaned, and had new carpet installed.
 On moving day, the movers brought the furniture and our stuff.

-We had measured and planned the placement of our ‘too large for this house’ pieces.
+We had measured and planned the placement of items that were ‘too large for this house.

 Yep, it didn’t fit.

 It was so tight that we had paths in the garage and basement.
-Recliners upside-down on the downstairs sofa, boxes everywhere.
+The recliners were upside-down on the downstairs sofa, and boxes were everywhere.
 The spare bedroom was packed with mattresses up against the wall.
 The sectional barely fit in the living room.
 Our bed was covered with clothes that didn’t fit in closets that were full of boxes.

 We put wire racks in the kitchen to hold stuff that had nowhere else to go.